NixonInnes/pyjudo/README.md

 ## Features
 - Services container:
-  - Provides a container to register and resolve dependencies
+  - Provides a container to register and resolve dependencies.

 - Dependency injection:
   - Automatically resolves and injects dependencies for services retrieved from the service container.

 - Service lifetimes:
-  - Singletons: A single instance created and  shared across the application
+  - Singleton: A single instance created and shared across the container.
-  - Scoped: A single instance created and shared within a scope
+  - Scoped: A single instance created and shared within a scope.
-  - Transient: A new instance is created every time the service is requested.
+  - Transient: A new instance created every time the service is retrieved.

 - Disposable services:
   - Automatically disposes of services that implement the `Disposable` protocol when a scope ends.
-  - Provides an `IDisposable` abstract to prevent the use of "disposed" instances.
+  - Provides an `IDisposable` abstract to safeguard against the use of "disposed" instances.

 - Factories:
-  - Supports registering service factories.
+  - Registering services with factories, just register the callable.
-  - Supports adding dependencies as factories.
+  - Add dependencies as factories using `Factory[MyService]` in the constructor.

 - Circular dependencies:
   - Detects and prevents circular dependencies during service resolution.